Recently a new joiner at our company asked me this. Where are SQL commands executed?

-Each database usually has it’s own set of client based SQL editor tool which allows a client machine to connect to the database server to perform database administration work.
+Each database usually has its own set of client-based SQL editor tools which allows a client machine to connect to the database server to perform database administration work.

 All you need in order to log into the database is the correct credentials (username and password).

 Sometimes, the client tool for the database may not be available and you need the ability to quickly access the database to check some table records.

 If this is the case then here is a list of free or open source SQL editor tools for you to begin running SQL queries against your DB.

 A unique tool for administering a database engine that is accessible via ODBC driver or OLE DB provider.

 The reason why I placed this as the first is because of its vast support for many types of databases such as SQL Server, MySQL, Oracle, MS Access, Sybase, DB2, PostgreSQL, etc.

 If you’re a programmer needing to connect to several types of databases, then this tool will come in very handy for you.

 Has been around for quite some time and its database management tools are comprehensive, advanced, and reliable.